praptikumar/SoC21-RLtofinance/README.md

 https://towardsdatascience.com/creating-a-custom-openai-gym-environment-for-stock-trading-be532be3910e
 https://towardsdatascience.com/trade-smarter-w-reinforcement-learning-a5e91163f315
 https://towardsdatascience.com/visualizing-stock-trading-agents-using-matplotlib-and-gym-584c992bc6d4
 but couldn't complete so as tensortrade is not working anymore, so faced a lot of issues with the same.
+1.py and 2.py are the files

 # Recent progress
 - Read the paper: